 In terms of public policy, I’m afraid I do not have a tremendous amount of knowlegde, so apart from the few issues on which I’ve read a large amount, I rely on (1) defaulting to expert consensus and (2) having intuition-based priors.
 I am generally left of center on social issues and relatively centrist on economic issues.
 I believe in free markets, but I also believe in social safety nets for the poor.
 I don’t have too much knowledge of monetary or foreign policy, or strong intuitions related to them.

 My learning plan

 I am a high school student, as I mentioned before.
-About a year ago, I came across Patrick Collison’s “advice” post—in which one of his pieces of advice for 10–20-year-olds is to “go deep on things.”
-While I have sort of been doing that for much of my life—and have mostly gone deep into debate and related subjects, as well as some sub-branches of zoology, and some mythology across many cultures—coming across this explicit advice has driven me to take a more systematic approach.
+About a year ago, I came across this list – in which one of Patrick Collison’s pieces of advice for 10–20-year-olds is to “go deep on things.”
+While I have sort of been doing that for much of my life – and have mostly gone deep into debate and related subjects, as well as some sub-branches of zoology, and some mythology across many cultures – coming across this explicit advice has driven me to take a more systematic approach.
 In that respect, I have created a list of things I want to learn more about over the next one and a half years or so (before I start going to college, that is).
 A strikethrough indicates that I have completed it.

 Introductory microeconomics (at the level of AP Microeconomics) Introductory macroeconomics (at the level of AP Macroeconomics)